-In 2020, the center launched the first Franko-Maisel Prize for Public Policy to recognize an outstanding Colby graduate who has demonstrated an exceptional commitment to public affairs and who plans to pursue a career in public affairs upon graduation.
+Each year, the Goldfarb Center for Public Affairs, awards the Franko-Maisel Prize for Public Policy, which recognizes an outstanding Colby senior who has demonstrated a commitment to public affairs and plans to pursue a career related to public policy.

-The prize, which is up to $5,000 as a cash award, is determined by the Goldfarb Center’s Executive Director and a committee of faculty who have been engaged in public affairs.
-The award is based on applications that showcase a senior’s public affairs engagement at Colby, plans for the future, and how this award will impact the student’s ability to fulfill those plans.
+The prize, a $5,000 cash award, will be determined by a committee of faculty who have been engaged in public affairs, as well as the Goldfarb Center’s executive director.
+The award will be based on an application that showcases a student’s public affairs engagement while at Colby, plans for the future, and how this award will impact the student’s ability to fulfill those plans.
+It is meant to be a bridge to help a student who needs assistance post-graduation to jumpstart their career.

 The Franko-Maisel Prize is possible because of a generous gift from Patrice Franko, the Grossman Professor of Economics and Professor of Global Studies, and Sandy Maisel, the Goldfarb Family Distinguished Professor of American Government.